Episode 6 - Across the Mississippi

 This hit Joseph hard.

 We talked about Brigham Young standing up for Joseph Smith in Kirtland.
 When everyone else around him was claiming Joseph Smith was a Fallen Prophet – Brigham was one of the men in Kirtland who would not.
 We talked about Orson Hyde and Thomas B. Marsh, apostles who left the church in Missouri.
 And, even though they both ended up coming back, they co-signed an affidavit that ended up helping get Joseph put in jail for 6 months.
 Most recently we’ve talked about William Law.
-One of the other 2 men who, along with Joseph, formed the highest governing body of the Mormon Church.
+One of the other 2 men who, along with Joseph, formed the highest governing body of the restored Church of Jesus Christ.
 Who now was actively seeking to kill him.

 This podcast is about strangers and pilgrims.
 And, sometimes I probably romanticize, too much, being a stranger or a pilgrim.
 And talk about how amazing it is – as a concept.